oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 #### 2.3.1.5 'Allow domain_name'
-The 'allow domain_name' Command is OPTIONAL for Openc2 Producers implementing the PF.
+The 'allow domain_name' Command is OPTIONAL for Openc2 Producers implementing the PF profile.
-The 'allow domain_name' Command is OPTIONAL for Openc2 Consumers implementing the PF.
+The 'allow domain_name' Command is OPTIONAL for Openc2 Consumers implementing the PF profile.

 The Command permits traffic that is consistent with the specified domain name.